LegendaryLinux/tabletop-utils/README.md

 <b>Current Files:</b><br/>

 <b>extest.php</b><br/>
-Used to make an extended test.
-In D&amp;D and other systems, an extended test is accomplished by rolling a d20 and if the result is greater than 15, adding that number minus 15 to a pool.
-When that pool reached a target number, the test is considered complete, and the number of times the die was rolled is the number of rounds/days/minutes/whatever it took to complete.

-<b>diceroller.php</b><br/>
-A generic diceroller.
-It handles xdx[[+/-]x].
-I really shouldn't have to explain this.
+In many tabletop games, an extended test is a challenge requiring many days to complete.
+The game master will set a target number to complete the task.
+The player will then roll a twenty-sided die (d20), and subtract fifteen.
+If this value is greater than zero, it is added to the running total.
+When the total reaches or exceeds the target set by the game master, the task is complete.
+An optional modifier may be specified to increase or decrease the difficulty of the task.

 <b>hits.php</b><br/>
 Used to count hits for a given dice pool in Shadowrun.